 Q. Is there any age restrictions for buying poultry at your store?

 A. Apparently, the minimum age for all pets in NSW is 16 years of age except for Dogs and Cats where the minimum age is 18.
 If you are under 16 you will need to be accompanied by an adult to purchase a Pet.

 ONLINE ONLY DISCOUNT PRICE.
 Has the same whole grain mix as the standard Coarse Layer, but without the inclusion of any soy protein meals.
 Its diverse mix of colours gives it a look similar to muesli.

+OUT OF STOCK WITH MORE DUE WED 5TH OF JULY.
+ANY ORDERS PLACED WILL NOT BE SENT UNTIL STOCK ARRIVES.
 An organic chicken feed with a whole grain ration similar to the old fashioned “Scratch Mix”.
 Typical ingredients may include wheat, sorghum, barley, triticale, pearl millet, sunflower seed, mung beans and corn.
-These are mixed without any milling, giving it a "muesli" consistency.
+These are mixed without any milling, giving...

 A blend of organic grains which are finely milled and then pressed into a pellet; offering a consistent, nutritionally balanced diet ideal for backyard laying chickens.
 Has a higher protein level than most standard feeds.

 An organic poultry feed developed specifically for chickens whose owners may be affected by, or who wish to avoid, the use of soy.
 It has been formulated to similar specifications as the standard Layer Mash, but without soy.

 An organic chicken feed designed to meet the specific needs of backyard laying birds without the use of animal ingredients such as meat or fish meal.
 This diet is perfect for those owners who prefer not feeding their chooks any animal material.